Top 10 Construction Crane Facts

-9. Finally, not all of those film shots looking down on large crowds, battles, or car chases are filmed using helicopters or drones.
+9. Finally, one of the most interesting tower crane facts is that not all of those film shots looking down on large crowds, battles, or car chases are filmed using helicopters or drones.
 A popular and cheaper way to obtain these shots is the use of specially adapted crawler cranes.
 A popular piece of equipment in the film industry.

-10. Here at Emerson we started out working with cranes over 25 years ago and have endeavoured to learn all we can about these fantastic pieces of machinery ever since, keeping on top of the latest trends and trialling new equipment as and when it becomes available, to ensure we have a modern, reliable fleet to provide to our customers.
+10. Here at Emerson we started out working with cranes over 25 years ago and have endeavoured to learn as many facts about crane machines as we can.
+We are fully aware that these are fantastic pieces of equipment and are passionate about keeping on top of the latest trends and trialling new equipment as and when it becomes available, to ensure we have a modern, reliable fleet to provide to our customers.

-So there we have it, 10 crane facts you might or might not have known.
+So there we have it, 10 construction crane facts you might or might not have known.
+We hope that the information about cranes we have provided you with throughout the course of this blog has enhanced your understanding and interest in cranes further.
 If we can be of any help with your heavy lifting requirements, please contact a member of our team on 020 8059 2546.